 The greatest danger that a broken sewer drain pipe presents in your home is a backflow of sewage into the basement or foundations of the house.
 Usually, you will see early signs when this occurs.
 There will be damp patches in the basement around drains or sewage channels and foul odours emanating from them.
 When this happens we recommend you immediately call a professional plumber to prevent the foundation of your house from being damaged.

 Malfunctioning sewer lines are like magnets for mice, rats, and insects.
 Sewer line repair may be necessary if you notice an increase in pest populations in your home.

 We recommend you make sure that the septic tank is inspected at least three times every five years to prevent possible incidents with the sewage network and other minor blockages.
 It’s important to carry out this inspection to prevent further damage.
 It’s also important to hire a reputable plumber to fix your blocked drain.

 Any indicator listed above is cause for concern on its own, but if you perceive two or more, our advice is to tackle the issue right away.

 The first thing to do is find whose responsibility it is to deal with the issue.
 As a rule, you would only take responsibility for the parts of the system that sit within your property boundaries and are used solely by your home.

 If a blockage is located within your property’s water system, you should handle the issue; however, if part of the water-system is situated within your parcel and another part is shared with neighbouring homes, then the local water company should attend the issue.

 Whether the issue is within your property or not, it is better if you handle any blocked drain emergency with a certified and fully insured plumbing company.
-If you are experiencing any of the blocked drain indicators mentioned above, you can contact Twin Electrics and Plumbing experts 24/7, and we’ll do everything in our power to find the best solution.
+If you are experiencing any of the blocked drain indicators mentioned above, you can contact Twin Electrics and Plumbing experts 24/7, and we’ll find the best solution.